ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-date/index.md

 - The minimum valid year is set to `2000`, and maximum valid year is `2021`.
 Dates outside this range will be considered invalid, and will:
   - Deactivate the column filter.
 This avoids the filter getting applied as the user is typing a year - for example suppose the user is typing the year `2008`, the filter doesn't execute for values `2`, `20` or `200` (as the text `2008` is partially typed).
   - Be highlighted with a red border (default theme) or other theme-appropriate highlight.
+- the `inRangeFloatingFilterDateFormat` property has been set to define a custom date format, this is only shown in the floating filter panel when an in-range filter has been applied.

 <grid-example title='Date Picker' name='date-filter' type='generated' options='{ "exampleHeight": 520 }'></grid-example>